VSA v2 -- Quantum-Hardened Smart Accounts

 - No seed phrase required for recovery (protocol-level, not a service)

-All key management operations (disc 6-12) are defined in the protocol and live on testnet.
+All key management operations are defined natively in the protocol and live on testnet.

 Pubkey Revelation

-Accounts created by receiving transfers get a dummy public key.
-On first send, the wallet includes the real Ed25519 pubkey (sender_pubkey field on TransactionBundle).
-The protocol verifies SHA256(pubkey)[0..20] matches the address, registers the key, and proceeds -- seamless to the user.
+Accounts created by receiving transfers get a placeholder public key.
+On first send, the wallet includes the real Ed25519 public key alongside the signed bundle.
+The protocol verifies the key hashes to the account address, registers it, and proceeds -- seamless to the user.

 Flow: